-Local authorities should support farmers in finding markets, creating a bridge and an environment for them to connect with other actors.
+Local authorities should support chain actors in creating a bridge and an environment for them to connect with each other.
 They should create mechanisms to form the linkages among actors in the chain and work as a counterweight to make the chain linkage tighten.

-The extension and educational institutions should support farmers and other actors and stakeholders to improve knowledge of the chain, so they could understand the benefit and form effective chains.
+The extension and educational institutions should support farmers and other actors and stakeholders to improve knowledge of the chain, better govern the chain so they could understand the benefit and form effective chains.

 Thank you for your listening!